 BUT don't stop there!

-Parent involvement is an important element in the success of your child's education.
+Parental involvement is an important element in the success of your child's education.
 Stay involved by volunteering when possible.
 Attend Parent-Teacher Conferences.
 Keep track of your child's progress.
 Visit the classroom and work to develop a close relationship with your child's teacher.
-Be there for special events that your child is involved in at school -- concerts, plays, art fairs, ball games.
-When possible volunteer to help chaperone for field trips and other occasions.
+Be there for special events that your child is involved in at school — concerts, plays, art fairs, ball games.
+When possible, volunteer to help chaperone for field trips and other occasions.

-It will mean lots to your child . . . and lots to you!
+It will mean a lot to your child . . . and to you!